jhallen/joe-editor/docs/tasks.md

 not being accessed for a long time), so now joe only uses /dev/tty if you need to pipe a file into joe, as in:

-	echo "hi" | joe -
+	echo "hi" | joe

-If you want to use joe in a shell script which has its stdin/stdout redirected, but you don't need to do 'joe -', you should simply redirect joe's stdin/stdout to /dev/tty:
+If you want to use joe in a shell script which has its stdin/stdout redirected, but you do not need to pipe to it', you should simply redirect joe's stdin/stdout to /dev/tty:

 	joe filename  </dev/tty >/dev/tty